Category: Blog

 Position Overview

-This role sits within the individual advocacy team, and although the role functions quite independently, it is well supported by the Senior Advocates and the Advocacy Manager, as well as all other team members.
-In this role, most of the contact with consumers will be either on the telephone or through e-mail, however, attendance at appointments in the community with consumers is another important facet of this role.
+This role sits within the individual advocacy team, and although the role functions quite independently, it is well supported by colleagues and the Advocacy Manager.
+In this role, most of the contact with consumers will be either on the telephone or through e-mail, however, attendance at appointments in the community or in hospitals with consumers is another important facet of this role.

 A typical week might see you doing a range of tasks including: